-Rainy, glum days always seem to automatically produce irritable, bored kids in my house.
-And since I’m quite possibly the worst crafter on the face of the planet, my poor children were starting to go a little crazy over the weekend.
+Sometimes irritable, bored kids are inevitable in my house.
+(Okay, more than sometimes.)
+And since I’m quite possibly the worst crafter on the face of the planet, my poor children can go a little crazy over weekends.

-By about 2 pm on Saturday, after games and books and quick trips to the store were all exhausted, I desperately needed something to distract my three girls from their non-stop arguing and fighting.
+After games and books and quick trips to the store are all exhausted, I desperately need something to distract my three girls from their non-stop arguing and fighting.

 Baking to the rescue.
 My 3 and 5-year old daughters love to help out in the kitchen.
 And their older sister loves to eat baked goods.
 So we set to whipping up a batch of carrot applesauce muffins.